RustCrypto/formats/x501/README.md

 The most common modern use of these types is in X.509 certificates and related standards.

+### Conformity Note

+Many of the types in this crate are defined in both [ISO/IEC 9594] and IETF standards such as [RFC 2986] and [RFC 5280].
+Where types differ between these standards, this crate conforms to the IETF standards.

 ## Minimum Supported Rust Version

 This crate requires **Rust 1.56** at a minimum.